-Petitioned Projects require the request of a local unit of government or the signatures of landowners on a petition to begin.
-Petitioned Projects involve the use of an engineer to draw construction plans and may require acquisition of easements as well as public hearings.
-Depending on the project may require the use of contractors.
+Petitioned Projects - Require the request of a local unit of government or the signatures of landowners on a petition to begin.
+Petitioned Projects involve the use of an engineer to draw construction plans and may require acquisition of easements as well as public hearings, or the use of contractors.

 The following references Public Act 222: